symfony/symfony-docs/cookbook/security/securing_services.rst

         // ...
     }

-Then in your config you can inject the service:
+Then in your service configuration, you can inject the service:

 .. configuration-block::